 - 1. Read the problem carefully, identify the quantity that we want to make as large or small as possible.
 This quantity is called the "objective function". - 2.
 Draw a diagram and introduce variables for all quantities from the problem. - 3.
 Write an expression for the objective function.
 This expression may involve more than one variable. - 4.
-Write equations relating the quantities in the problem and use them to eliminate extra variables from our objective function. - 5.
+Write the constraint equations.
+The constraint equation is an equation relating the quantities in the problem.
+Use the constraint equation to eliminate extra variables from our objective function. - 5.
 Write clearly the function (of one variable) to be optimized and state the domain.
 The domain may be smaller than the natural domain where the function is defined.
 These restrictions on the domain may be stated in the problem or may arise because of geometric reality that a negative length is not likely to occur. - 6.
 Find the extreme value of the objective function using one of the tests above.
 Explain why you know you have found the maximum. - 7.
 Answer the question.
 Are you to give the location of the maximum, the extreme value, or do you need to compute additional quantities?